dev-abin/pdf-chatbot/README.md

 # PDFQuery

 ## Overview

-This project is a FastAPI-based application that allows users to upload PDF documents, process their content into a vector database, and interact with the stored knowledge using a conversational retrieval-based approach.
-It leverages **ChromaDB** for vector storage and **Ollama LLM** for answering user queries.
-A **Streamlit UI** is provided for an interactive chatbot experience.
+**PDFQuery** is a FastAPI-based application that allows users to upload PDF documents, convert their content into vector embeddings using **ChromaDB**, and query the documents through a conversational chatbot powered by **Ollama LLM**.
+The chatbot uses **LangChain’s ConversationalRetrievalChain**, and if the answer cannot be found from the uploaded PDFs, it intelligently falls back to a **Wikipedia Agent** using LangChain tools to fetch answers from Wikipedia.

+A user-friendly **Streamlit UI** is also included for easy interaction.

+---

 ## Features

-- Upload PDF files and store their content for retrieval.
+- Upload and parse PDF documents.
-- Prevent duplicate processing of already uploaded PDFs.
-- Store processed text embeddings in a vector database using **ChromaDB**.
+- Store document embeddings in a **ChromaDB** vector store.
+- Prevent reprocessing of already uploaded PDFs.
-- Perform conversational queries with **ConversationalRetrievalChain**.
+- Perform **contextual Q&A** via ConversationalRetrievalChain.
-- Generate responses with **Ollama LLM** based on the stored knowledge.
-- **Streamlit UI** for an interactive chatbot experience.
+- **Fallback to Wikipedia Agent** if answer not found in documents.
+- Display source page references for traceability.
+- Interactive chatbot interface using **Streamlit**.

+---

 ## Technologies Used

-- **FastAPI** - Web framework for building the API.
+- **FastAPI** – Web framework for backend APIs.
-- **ChromaDB** - Vector database for storing document embeddings.
+- **ChromaDB** – Vector store for document embeddings.
-- **Ollama LLM** - Language model for answering queries.
+- **Ollama LLM** – Language model to generate responses.
+- **LangChain** – Framework for chaining LLMs, including tools and agents.
+- **Wikipedia Tool** – LangChain tool for searching Wikipedia.
-- **PyPDFLoader** - Extracts text from PDF documents.
+- **PyPDFLoader** – Extracts and preprocesses PDF content.
-- **RecursiveCharacterTextSplitter** - Splits documents into manageable chunks for vector storage.
+- **RecursiveCharacterTextSplitter** – Splits content for embedding.
-- **Pydantic** - Data validation and serialization.
+- **Pydantic** – Data validation for API requests.
-- **Streamlit** - Web-based UI for interacting with the chatbot.
+- **Streamlit** – UI for user interaction.

+---

 ## Installation
 1. Clone the repository: